chialab/dna/docs/styling.md

 DNA can render plain `<style>` tags in a template, but what about style encapsulation?

 Since components can be extended and stylesheets inherited, we need to be able to scope CSS rules based on the final component definition.
-As well as for [slotted templates](./templates#shadow-dom), DNA can replicate the ShadowDOM specifications for styles in order to encapsulate styles which affects only nodes in the local tree.

 <aside class="note">